DT85/OpenTA/README.md

 # OpenTA

-Terminator Apocalypse Mod for Jedi Academy - source code.
+Terminator Apocalypse MP Mod for Jedi Academy - source code.
 This project uses OpenJK as a base.
 This project also uses code from ioquake3's OpenGL2 renderer.

 =